-For all other projects: if [e.g. you and your child] choose not to take part in the study, all the usual services provided by [e.g. this clinic e.g. this local authority] will continue to be available to you.
+If [e.g. you and your child] choose not to take part in the study, all the usual services provided by [e.g. this clinic e.g. this local authority] will continue to be available to you.
 However, [NAME OF PROJECT] will not be available to them.

-6. What happens if [your child/the child in your care] takes part?
+6 What happens if [your child/the child in your care] takes part?